bernardio5/bookie/README.md

 <b>A set of Python scripts that operate on a the Project Gutenberg collection. </b>

-This is not a mirror of Project Gutenberg.
+This is not a mirror of Project Gutenberg; it is a collection of scripts for working with thier data.

-Project Gutenberg hosts a collection of ~65,000 public-domain texts, mostly books, some of them good.
-They're doing fine, but as the recent action against the Internet Archive shows, all centalized publically-visible public-domain collections are one massive lawsuit from the "Writer's Guild" from obliteration.
+Project Gutenberg (PG) hosts a collection of ~65,000 public-domain texts, mostly books, some of them good.
+They're doing fine, but as the recent action against the Internet Archive shows, all centalized, publically-visible, public-domain collections are one massive lawsuit from the "Writer's Guild" away from obliteration.

-How I wish I had mined Google Books.
+How I wish I had crawled Google Books.
+By the way, don't crawl PG!
+They support full downloads in extremely-comressed formats; be a good citizen and do it the polite way.

 In the repo you will be able to find:
 1) Code that traverses the PG bibliographics records set and parses those records into a Python object